nbfigueroa/SPCM-CRP/README.md

 ### Comparisons

-- In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and the 4 other standard Covariance Matrix Similarity functions used in literature for various datasets [1].
+- In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and the 4 other standard Covariance Matrix Similarity functions used in literature for datasets of increasing dimensionality and samples [1], for example a 6D Covariance matrix dataset with 30 samples:

 - Also, you can compare the SPCM-CRP to standard Similarity-based clustering algorithms like Affinity Propapgation and Spectral Clustering with k-means [1].

 #### Dependencies